-West Devon Borough Council is urging residents to be on their guard after reports of rogue traders in a neighbouring authority who were claiming to be tree surgeons apparently targeting elderly and vulnerable residents unable to carry out tree works themselves.
+West Devon Borough Council is urging residents to be on their guard after reports of rogue traders in a neighbouring authority.
+The rogue traders were claiming to be tree surgeons, apparently targeting elderly and vulnerable residents unable to carry out tree works themselves.

 Several members of the public and their families contacted the trees team at South Hams District Council recently, after they were cold-called by traders claiming to be tree surgeons.
 The traders offered to do garden and tree works for cash, and also advised residents that they could legally carry out works to protected trees and provide a certificate to submit to the Council to avoid prosecution.